jbottigliero/jax/README.md

 ```

 At the moment there is only the single helper function to bind to a BOSH connection.
-More will come, but the structure alone should be a great start for any project working to integrate JAXL.
+More will come, but the structure alone should be a great start for any project working to integrate [JAXL](https://github.com/abhinavsingh/jaxl).

 ## Why no CodeIgniter config/jax.php?!

-JAXL already has a pretty well organized configuration structure.
+[JAXL](https://github.com/abhinavsingh/jaxl) already has a pretty well organized configuration structure.
 To set constant, default vaules check out the `/libraries/jaxl-[VERSION]/env/jaxl.ini` these values will be used when no parameters are passed to a method which invokes a new `JAXL` instance.

-#### NOTE: `/libraries/jaxl-[VERSION]/` is the same* code from @abhinavsingh JAXL library.
+##### NOTE: `/libraries/jaxl-[VERSION]/` is the same* code from [@abhinavsingh](https://github.com/abhinavsingh/)'s [JAXL](https://github.com/abhinavsingh/jaxl) library.
 This contains examples, for those looking to clear up some clutter.
 *The only changes made are to the `/libraries/jaxl-[VERSION]/env/jaxl.ini` log paths, to allow for logging out of the box.